LeaFrock/AspNetCore.Authentication.Basic/README.md

     .AddBasic<SampleBasicUserAuthenticator>(opt => opt.Realm = "Blazor App");
 ```

-You can also take reference of the blazor sample in this repo.
+You can also refer to the samples in this repo.

 ## Contribution